Sofa bed

 A sofa bed or sofa-bed (in the US often called a sofabed, hide-a-bed, bed-couch, sleeper-sofa, or pullout sofa) is a multifunctional furniture typically consisting of a sofa or couch that, underneath its seating cushions, hides a metal frame and thin mattress that can be unfolded or opened up to make a bed.
 A western-style futon differs from a sofa bed, although sofa beds using futon mattresses are common.

 History

-Leonard C. Bailey took out a patent for making the first "folding bed" on 18 July 1899.
-The metal bed frame was capable of being folded, bent mattress closed for use if needed.
+Leonard C. Bailey filed a patent for the first "folding bed" on July 18, 1899.
+The metal bed frame could be folded, and the bent mattress could be closed for use if needed.
 Later, it was known as a "hide-a-bed".